nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: Delete command access to the model: **
+**Aspect: Delete Command's access to the model:**

 **Alternative 1: (current choice)** Only `ProjectCommand:execute`, `IssueCommandParser:execute` and `ClientCommandParser:execute` have access to the Model.
 * Pros: No coupling between Parser class and Model class.
 * Cons: Mappings could not be performed within the parser.

-*
-**Alternative 2: ** Refactor `ProjectCommandParser:parseDeleteProjectCommand`,
-`IssueCommandParser:parseDeleteIssueCommand` and `ClientCommandParser:parseDeleteClientCommand` to have access to the Model.
+**Alternative 2:** Refactor `ProjectCommandParser:parseDeleteProjectCommand`,`IssueCommandParser:parseDeleteIssueCommand` and `ClientCommandParser:parseDeleteClientCommand` to have access to the Model.
 * Pros: Mappings could be performed within the parser which fitted its responsibility.
 * Cons: May result in extra coupling between Parser class and Model class.

-Taking into consideration the extra coupling involved, Alternative 1 was chosen as the current design for delete command access to the model.
+Taking into consideration the extra coupling involved, Alternative 1 was chosen as the current design for Delete Command's access to the model.

 ### Edit Command Feature